Guinea Pig: Devil's Experiment: Critical reception and analysis

 In 1984, Satoru Ogura set out to portray a series of highly grotesque films.
 The first draft of Devil's Experiment was passed to manga artist and writer Hideshi Hino and was met with positive feedback.
 Hino began simultaneously working on the script for the second installment.
 Thinking that it would be highly difficult to find actors for this series, Ogura ran advertisements requesting volunteers.
 Much to his surprise, he received a plethora of responses.
 Both Devil's Experiment and Flower of Flesh and Blood were shot consecutively in 1985 and was released publicly in 1986.
 Upon release, Devil's Experiment impacted the Japanese rental market.
 Family friendly shops that were opposed of the idea of carrying the title later gave in to keep up with the number of requests from their customer base.

 Writing about the presentation of Devil's Experiment as being a genuine snuff film, J. Doyle Wallis of DVD Talk wrote that "it didn't strike me as the slightest bit true", but noted that, "despite spotting the stumbles that betray its reality, it is quite disturbing".
-He called it "hard to watch" and "bold but also utterly deplorable", and asserted that its "perversity is there merely to exploit a part of the human psyche that is totally without merit."
+He called it "a faux snuff film", "hard to watch", and "bold but also utterly deplorable", and stated that the film's content unreasonably takes advantage of "a part of the human psyche".

 In his book Eros in Hell: Sex, Blood and Madness in Japanese Cinema, Jack Hunter wrote that the filming and editing techniques implemented in the film lend to it being "an effective and surprisingly low-key meditation on the cumulative dehumanization that violence causes in both aggressor and victim alike."
 In Nightmare Japan: Contemporary Japanese Horror Cinema, author Jay McRoy similarly notes such techniques, writing that while the film "[blurs] audience distinctions between fact and fiction, thus heightening the visceral impact generated by the 'experiment's' verisimilitude", its "technical sophistication and artistry" exposes its fictional nature.